-- Students will not ride skates, roller blades, skateboards, or bicycles on campus. - Students will abide by the District Internet Agreement. - Mobile phones should be turned off and are not to be used while on campus unless under the direct supervision of a staff member.
+- Students will not ride skates, roller blades, skateboards, bicycles or E-bikes on campus. - Students will abide by the District Student Acceptable Use Policy. - Mobile phones should be turned off and are not to be used while on campus unless under the direct supervision of a staff member.